paritytech/polkadot-introspector/whois/README.md

 # polkadot-whois

-Tracking of validators using a substrate telemetry data.
+Tracking of validators using on-chain and substrate telemetry data.
 The data can be queried by validator's `AccountId` or `(session_index, validator_index)`.

 Usage: